nicklockwood/AsyncImageView/README.md

 To detect when the image has finished loading, you can use NSNotificationCenter in conjunction with the `AsyncImageLoadDidFinish` notification, or you can use KVO (Key-Value Observation) to set up an observer on the UIImageView's image property.
 When the image has finished loading, the image will be set, and with KVO you can detect this and react accordingly.

 By default, all loaded images are cached, and if the app loads a large number of images, the cache will keep building up until a memory warning is triggered.
 You can avoid memory warnings by manually removing items from the cache according to your own maintenance logic.
-You can also disable caching either universally or for specific images by setting the shared AsyncImageLoader's cache property to `nil` before loading an image (set it back to `[AsyncImageCache sharedInstance]` to re-enable caching afterwards).
+You can also disable caching either universally or for specific images by setting the shared AsyncImageLoader's cache property to `nil` before loading an image (set it back to `[AsyncImageLoader sharedInstance]` to re-enable caching afterwards).